-Whether you're opting for a simple kitchen makeover or a full-fledged remodel, you'll likely replace your kitchen sink.
-Typically people spend more time at their kitchen sink than any other workstation in the kitchen.
+Whether you're opting for a quick and easy kitchen makeover or a full-fledged remodel, you'll likely need to replace your kitchen sink.
+Homeowners typically spend more time at their kitchen sink than any other workstation in the kitchen.
 So, it's worth your time to consider style, configuration, and materials before heading out to the home improvement store.

 When choosing a sink, the first decision involves a choice of installation style, which will have considerable impact on the scope of your project.
 There are three basic styles of kitchen sinks: top-mount, undermount, and integral.
 A top-mount sink, sometimes known as a self-rimming sink, is usually the most budget-friendly option and it's relatively easy to install.
 To replace an undermount sink, you'll likely need to replace the countertop unless the new sink is exactly the same size.
 And if you want an integrated sink, you'll definitely need to replace the countertop since the countertop and sink bowl are constructed from the same material, created as a single unit.

 Whether it's known as a top-mount, drop-in, or self-rimming sink, this is the style that has a rim that rests on top of the counter surface.
 The installer sets or "drops" the sink into a hole that was cut into the countertop.
 A person with moderate plumbing skills can easily replace a top-mount sink.
 Disconnect the plumbing, lift out the old sink and faucet, make any necessary repairs and modifications, drop in the new sink with faucet, caulk, and reconnect the water lines and drain.
 The job typically takes one to four hours.

 Loosen the rim of the old sink with a putty knife to avoid damaging the countertop as you lift out the old sink.
 Check piping and drain alignment in case there are any differences between the old and new sinks.
 If you have a garbage disposal, consider replacing it now.